Digital Distribution is the Future — and Soon it Will Have the Past too

 How is it that nobody can make a good JRPG for the DS?
 Some remakes have been all right, and a strategy RPG or two have been good.
 But every original RPG for the system seems somehow tainted by the platform.
 Black Sigil, Nostalgia, Beyond the Yellow Brick Road – hell, even a Suikoden spin-off was barely up to par on the system.
 Sands of Destruction is sadly no exception.

 This isn’t to say it’s a bad game.
 Sands of Destruction’s problem isn’t that it’s actually bad – it’s just that it’s never good.
 It manages to be almost entirely middle-of-the-road throughout, with no particularly exciting moments and only a few terribly boring ones.
-Its plot has an interesting premise, but gets dragged down by bland characters and predictable twists. → The Lord of the Rings: The Fellowship of the Read
+Its plot has an interesting premise, but gets dragged down by bland characters and predictable twists.
+Combat has the potential to be interesting, but is so easily broken that it ceases to be fun after the 8-hour point.
+Finally, despite compositions by Yasunori Mitsuda, none of the music is really memorable. → Prince of Postia: Article Within

 Review – Vandal Hearts: Flame of Judgment